Primary Election: June 2, 2026

 Immigration & Protecting Our Communities

-My dad is a Vietnamese war refugee who fled authoritarian violence to build a life here.
+My dad is a Vietnam War refugee who fled authoritarian violence to build a life here.
 My family exists in this country because America kept its promise to people who had nowhere else to go.
 That promise is being broken right now.

 In a district where roughly 25% of the population is Hispanic and over 30% is Asian, ICE operations and the weaponization of federal agencies against our communities are not abstract policy debates.
 They are threats to our neighbors, our coworkers, our friends, and in plenty of cases, our own families.